 Who is ABR Belgium?

-ABR Belgium is the main hub of the Advanced Bio-Mechanical Rehabilitation method in Europe.
+ABR Belgium is a main hub of the Advanced Bio-Mechanical Rehabilitation method in Europe.
 Through our various satellites, we teach the ABR method to parents, therapists and caregivers of children and adults with physical disabilities.

 What is ABR?